 Religious Life Vitality Project

 - How do they deploy/expend resources (human, physical, financial, spiritual) in support of that vision?

-What are the best practices for ensuring the understanding & living of it, and the communication of this to sisters in formation?
+What are the best practices for ensuring the understanding and living of it, and the communication of this to sisters in formation?

-The research question has been formulated in the hope of offering congregations the understanding needed to make better-informed policies, strategies and decisions about possible future membership or indeed the choice no longer to pursue or accept new vocations:
+Dr Gemma Simmonds CJ led on this project, working together with Dr Maria Calderón Muñoz.
+The team formulated the research question in the hope of offering congregations the understanding needed to make better-informed policies, strategies and decisions about possible future membership or indeed the choice no longer to pursue or accept new vocations:

 - Can it attract new members, or are structural and ideological changes necessary to make it translatable and fit for purpose for new generations?